 In the early 1950s, scientists had learned a lot about genetics, but they still didn't understand the structure of the DNA molecule.
 Scientists needed to understand the structure of DNA in order to fully understand genetics.
 The Cavendish Laboratory had put together a team to try and solve the problem before an American team led by the famous biochemist Linus Pauling could.
 It became a race to see who could figure it out first!

 When Crick and Watson met at Cambridge they quickly learned that they had the same passion for solving the DNA structure.
 They both had similar ideas as well on how the problem could be solved.
 Despite having very different personalities, they became good friends and respected each other's work.

 Using stick-and-ball models, Watson and Crick tested their ideas of how the DNA molecule might fit together.
 Their first attempt in 1951 failed, but they kept at it.
 They also used information from X-ray pictures to give them ideas for the structure.
-Rosalind Franklin and Maurice Williams were two scientists that were experts in taking these pictures.
-Crick and Watson were able to gain some valuable information by studying pictures taken by Franklin and Williams.
+Rosalind Franklin and Maurice Wilkins were two scientists that were experts in taking these pictures.
+Crick and Watson were able to gain some valuable information by studying pictures taken by Franklin and Wilkins.

 In 1953, Crick and Watson were able to put together an accurate model of the DNA structure.
 The model used a twisting "double helix" shape.
 This model would help scientists throughout the world in learning more about genetics.